Use CDP when an external browser framework needs protocol control over a Webcompute browser.

 Observation boundary

 Direct CDP clients do not automatically receive Webcompute post-step observations.
-Use SDK browser execution, MCP execute_playwright_code, or runtime status endpoints when an agent needs bounded page evidence after each step.
+Use SDK browser-code execution, MCP execute_playwright_code, or runtime status endpoints when an agent needs bounded page evidence after each step.

 When to use CDP